 - What kind of jobs will be created by this recommendation?
 Will those jobs be fair, highpaying jobs with good benefits?
-How will traditionally underserved Vermonters and unions be prioritized for these jobs? - How will the recommendation strengthen community trust, cooperation, respect and mutual support? - How does this recommendation make a specific commitment to a just transition?
-Is this commitment quantifiable and does it identify who is accountable? - How well does the recommendation support the natural environment?
-How well does it promote fairness to all living things?
+How will traditionally underserved Vermonters and unions be prioritized for these jobs? - What capacity is needed for communities, local/regional governments, organizations and families to implement this recommendation?
+How will the recommendation build and/or strengthen capacity, community trust, cooperation, and mutual support? - How does this recommendation make a specific commitment to a just transition?
+Is this commitment quantifiable and does it identify who is accountable? - Does the recommendation support the natural environment?
+Does it promote fairness to all living things?

 VI.
-Resources
+Scoring Rubric